Rotating neutron stars within the macroscopic effective-surface approximation: ADIABATIC APPROACH

 Notice also that due to the integration over the radial variable $r$, the smallness factor, proportional to $a/R$, appears for the NS surface mass $M_S$, Eq.~(\ref{MNSSfin}), as well as in $\Theta_S$ for the MI, and $E_S$, Eq.~(\ref{enertots}), through the tension coefficient $\sigma$ [Eq.~(\ref{sigma1})].
 Thus, these surface components, $M_{S}$ and $E_{S}$ are relatively of the order of a small parameter $a/R$.
 However, the surface component of the local NS characteristics, e.g. the vdW capillary surface pressure (including the gravitational forces) equilibrates the volume pressure acting from the interior of the liquid drop to be a leading reason of its equilibrium stability \cite{MM25npa}.
+As seen from the surface correction expressions to the mass $M$, Eq.~(\ref{MNSSfin}), and the MI contributions $\tilde{\Theta}$, Eq.~(\ref{adMItS}) and $\MItf$, Eq.~(\ref{adMItfS}), a strong gravitation leads to the constraints on the NS radii $R$ within $r^{}_g < R < R_{\rm K}< R_{\rm S}$, see more details in two previous subsections.